The Great Stagnation: Synopsis

 The main thesis is that economic growth has slowed in the United States and in other advanced economies, as a result of falling rates of innovation.
 In Chapter 1, Cowen describes the three major forms of "low-hanging fruit": the ease of cultivating free and unused land, rapid invention from 1880 to 1940 which capitalized on the scientific breakthroughs of the 18th and 19th centuries and the large returns from sending intelligent but uneducated children to school and university.
 There are potentially two further minor forms: cheap fossil fuels and the strength of the American constitution.
 Cowen concludes, "You could say, 'The modern United States was built at five forms of low-hanging fruit, and at most only two of those are still with us.'
 Fair enough."
 While they produced extremely large returns, future advances will be much more incremental.
 He offers anecdotal and statistical illustrations for this slowdown.
 First, he compares the changes witnessed by his grandmother with those of his own generation.
 Then, he cites median income statistics: the rate of growth drastically slowed from 1973 onwards.
 He further argues that the failure to diagnose the trend has led to a degradation in political discourse since left and right leaning actors blame the policies of "the other side" and "what I like to call the 'honest middle' cannot be heard above the din."

 Chapter 2 examines productivity in the contemporary economy.
 Cowen describes spurts in productivity growth, 2.8% between 1996 and 2000 and 3.8% from 2000 to 2004, and he asks if they disprove the stagnation thesis.
 He concedes that there have been gains in certain areas, such as information technology, but argues that in other important areas such as finance, which is 8% of GDP, there has been less value created.

 Also, whilst productivity figures have improved, median incomes and stock market prices, and thus the returns to capital and labor, have not improved.
-Furthermore, government consumption (government activity excluding transfer payments) represents between 15–20% of GDP, but since the sector is measured at cost it becomes less and less productive as it grows larger.
+Furthermore, government consumption (government activity excluding transfer payments) represents between 15 and 20% of GDP, but since the sector is measured at cost it becomes less and less productive as it grows larger.
 Thus, the more government consumption there is, the more published GDP figures tend to overestimate growth in living standards.